 One of the most common challenges I hear from my clients is that they can’t find the time for healthy habits.
 Whether is doing more cooking, going to sleep earlier, starting meditating, or doing some exercise, for most people, lack of time is the biggest issue when it comes to kick-starting a new habit.

 And yet, we (myself included) seem to always have that extra time to watch TV or scroll through our social media feeds.
-Or miraculously, as one of my clients once said to me, we seem to be able to find 2 spare hours we didn’t think we had when we lose our phone, and we need to either find it or replace it!
+Or, as one of my clients once said to me, we seem to miraculously be able to find 2 spare hours we didn’t think we had when we lose our phone or our keys and we need to either find them or replace them.

 The point of all this?
 Time is relative.
 And it’s all about priorities.

 Time is relative